davidgiven/fluxengine/doc/driveresponse.md

 testing.
 The left-hand image shows the result from a DD disk, while the right hand image shows the result from a HD disk.

-The vertical axis is the width of pulse being written; the horizontal axis and heatmap shows the distribution of pulses being read back.
+The horizontal axis is the width of pulse being written; the vertical axis and heatmap shows the distribution of pulses being read back.
 You can see the diagonal line, which represents correct pulses.
-The triangular smear in the top left shows spurious pulses which are being read back because the interval is too great; these start at about 12us for DD disks and 7us for HD disks.
+The triangular smear in the bottom right shows spurious pulses which are being read back because the interval is too great; these start at about 12us for DD disks and 7us for HD disks.
 This is an artifact of the different magnetic media for the two types of disk.

 (This, by the way, is why you shouldn't use DD formats on HD disks.
 The intervals on a DD disk can go up to 8us, which is on the edge of the ability of